Ivanov-Vladislav/MachineLearningProjects/README.md

 # MachineLearningProjects
-machine learning projects that were created based on studies and courses at kaggle and stepik
+Machine Learning projects that were created based on studies and courses at kaggle and stepik.

+The executable files were imported from the google colab development environment